juaryimami/juaryimami.github.io/README.md

 ## Acknowledgments

+- Thanks to Microverse
-- Thanks to all of my coding partners
+- Thanks to  Cindy Shin the author of the original design, as required by the Creative Commons License.

+## 📝 License

+This project is [MIT](LICENSE) licensed.